UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # jspsych-uil-template-docs
-A collection of generic background information on UiL OTS 'templates' (or 'boilerplates') for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
-Ideally, any new template links to this overview in its README.md, so that we can keep core documentation in one place.
+- A collection of generic background information on UiL OTS 'templates' (or 'boilerplates') for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
+- Ideally, any new template links to this overview in its README.md, so that we can keep core documentation in one place.

 # Background and Rationale
-This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own online experiment using [jsPsych](https://www.jspsych.org/).
+This documentation provides a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own online experiment using [jsPsych](https://www.jspsych.org/).
 The current goals with this repository are:

 - Keep documentation on a selection of code bases in _one place_.
 - Separate _generic_ documentation from _specific_ documentation.